Your privacy is important to TravelGenee.

 Security of information

-We will always maintain control over the confidentiality of your information on and off line.
+Our goal is to ensure the confidentiality of your information on and off line.
 We will take reasonable steps to ensure that all information is stored in a secure environment accessed only by authorised persons.

 We will remove your information in a secure manner when it is no longer required.